Writer, Author, and Lecturer in Psychology (University of British Columbia) / Blogger @ The State of Us

 Teaching

-I have been teaching at the post-secondary level since 2012, leading courses in health, personality, sex and gender, and the psychology of death and dying in the Department of Psychology at the University of British Columbia.
+I’ve been teaching at the post-secondary level since 2012, leading courses in health, personality, sex and gender, and the psychology of death and dying in the Department of Psychology at the University of British Columbia.
 In 2019, I was awarded the Knox Master Teaching Award, which recognizes “faculty and lecturers whose teaching practice is exceptional and inspires student learning.”
 No matter the topic or subject matter, I remain dedicated to fostering critical thinking in my classrooms—about science and research, about the self, and about the relationship between the individual and society/the-world.
 I believe strongly that relevance and relatability enhance all learning experiences.

 Courses Taught at UBC